STRIKE1111/watermark/README.md

 # Watermarkhub

-This repository contains the code for the Paper: ***WatermarkHub: A Universal and Automated Watermarking Technique for Data Marketplace***.
+This repository contains the code for the Paper: ***WatermarkHub: A Robust and Automated Watermark Agent for Online Data Platform***.

 <!-- Due to time constraints, this code submission was made hastily, but the core code is included. **We assure that we will update the code and documentation with more user-friendly versions as soon as possible.** -->